José Gervasio Artigas: Oriental revolution

 Montevideo was soon surrounded by Artigas's forces.
-A Montevidean army tried to stop the patriots at the Battle of Las Piedras, but they were defeated, and the city was put to siege.
+A Montevidean army tried to stop the patriots at the Battle of Las Piedras, but they were defeated, and the city was put under siege.
 José Rondeau, commanding forces from Buenos Aires, joined the siege.
 Artigas wanted to attack the city right away, but Rondeau thought that there would be less loss of lives by establishing a blockade and waiting for the city to surrender.
 However, the besiegers did not consider the naval forces of Montevideo, who kept the city supplied and enabled them to endure the blockade.

 On the verge of defeat, Elío allied himself with Brazilian forces, requesting their intervention in the conflict.
-Dom Diogo de Sousa entered into the Banda Oriental, leading an army of five thousand men.
+Dom Diogo de Sousa entered the Banda Oriental, leading an army of five thousand men.
 This added to the Argentinian defeat of Manuel Belgrano at the Paraguay campaign, the defeat of Juan José Castelli at the First Upper Peru campaign and the Montevidean naval blockade of Buenos Aires.
 Fearing a complete defeat, Buenos Aires signed a truce with Elío, recognizing him as the ruler of the Banda Oriental and half of Entre Ríos.
 Artigas felt the truce to be treasonous.
 He broke relations with the city, and lifted the blockade over Montevideo.

 Artigas left the Banda Oriental and moved to Salto Chico, in Entre Ríos.
 All his supporters moved with him.
 This massive departure is known as the Oriental exodus.

 The Supreme Director Gervasio Antonio de Posadas offered a reward of $6.000 for the capture of Artigas, dead or alive.
-The only consequence of this action was increased resentment of the orientals towards Buenos Aires.
+The only consequence of this action was increased resentment of the Orientals towards Buenos Aires.
 Several royalist leaders, such as Vigodet or Pezuela, sought an alliance with Artigas against Buenos Aires, but he rejected them: "I may not be sold, nor do I want more reward for my efforts than to see my nation free from the Spanish rule".
 Despite the deep disputes, Artigas was still eager to return to good terms with Buenos Aires, but only if the city accepted a national organization based on federalist principles.

-Posadas sent two more armies to capture and execute Artigas, but they mutinied and joined the orientals.
+Posadas sent two more armies to capture and execute Artigas, but they mutinied and joined the Orientals.
 When the Artiguist influence expanded to Corrientes, Posadas sought to negotiate by accepting the autonomy of the provinces.
 Artigas accepted the terms, but clarified that such autonomy must not be understood as national independence.
 He did not want to secede the Banda Oriental from the United provinces, but to organize them as a confederation.
 Posadas, who supported the authority of Buenos Aires as the head of a centralized state, delayed the approval of the treaty.